jfrog/artifactory-docker-examples/docker-compose/README.md

 **NOTE:** You must complete the onboarding process to have a fully functional Artifactory HA cluster!

-### Artifactory HA with PostgreSQL and Nginx for load balancing and https support with shared data storage (NFS)
+### Artifactory HA with PostgreSQL and Nginx for Docker registry and load balancing support with shared data storage (NFS)
 ```bash
 ### Linux
 $ sudo ./prepareHostEnv.sh -t ha-shared-data -c